eldoy/spekk/README.md

 Create the spekk file in `spec/spekk.js`.
 Add your tests in `spec/tests`.
 Data and test helpers can be added in `spec/data` and `spec/lib` respectively, they will be loaded automatically if they exist.

-The `spec/spekk.js` file must return a function that returns a Javascript object with the things you need for your tests:
+The `spec/spekk.js` file must export a function that returns a Javascript object with the things you need for your tests:

 ```js
 module.exports = async function() {